Common Name(s): West Indian Satinwood

 Tree Size: 30-40 ft (9-12 m) tall, 1-1.5 ft (30-46 cm) trunk diameter

 Average Dried Weight: 56 lbs/ft3 (900 kg/m3)

 Crushing Strength: No data available

 Shrinkage: Radial: ~6%, Tangential: ~9%, Volumetric: ~15%, T/R Ratio: ~1.5

 Color/Appearance: Heartwood ranges from light to golden yellow, to orangish brown.
 Whitish yellow sapwood generally paler than heartwood, but not always clearly demarcated from heartwood.
 (Color tends to darken with age upon exposure to light.)
 Frequently seen with a mottled or rippled grain pattern, resembling ripples in satin fabric, lending to its name satinwood.

 Grain/Texture: Grain is interlocked, producing an attractive mottle figure, as well as striped or roey patterns on quartersawn surfaces.
 Texture is fine and even, with a very high natural luster.

-Endgrain: Diffuse-porous; small pores in no specific arrangement; solitary and primarily radial multiples of 2-6; heartwood deposits occasionally present; growth rings distinct; rays not visible without lens; parenchyma banded (marginal).
+Endgrain: Diffuse-porous; medium pores in no specific arrangement, moderately numerous to numerous; solitary and primarily radial multiples of 2-6; heartwood deposits occasionally present; growth rings distinct; narrow rays not visible without lens, spacing normal; parenchyma marginal.

 Rot Resistance: Reports range from durable to non-durable regarding decay resistance, with intermediate resistance to insect attack.